thakursaurabh1998/watson-heros/README.md

 > You can check out the app [here](https://marveldc.herokuapp.com)

+> Also the front end react app repository is [here](https://github.com/thakursaurabh1998/watson-heros-reactapp)

 ![Image mockup](./ss.png)

 > This is a backend API server which is created with express.